-“Should you bring back someone from the '70s, the only place he’d feel comfortable would be the air cargo industry - nothing much has changed here.”
+“Should you bring back someone from the '70s, the only place that person would feel comfortable is the air cargo industry - nothing much has changed here.”
 It’s a quote often heard, in many variations, at air cargo conferences.
 While our sector may not be at the forefront of digitalization, we see a growing interest from companies, airports and communities to use technology to operate in a more connected, efficient way.
 It's a must to remain competitive against highly integrated players.
 Yet we also notice many are in doubt on where to get started, as the road from paper-based to paper-less may seem long and has proven to be more difficult than many would imagine.
 In this article, we’ll explain the role of the industry’s digital maturity on (the lack of) digitalization and how to factor this into your digital transformation journey.

 Digital maturity reflects an organization’s ability to create value through digital.
 It’s an important predictor of success when launching a digital transformation.
 The traditional air cargo industry is slowly moving from being ‘Organized’ to ‘Digitized’ (see diagram below): while some actors are still operating traditionally, others, more digitally-minded will be using technology to streamline processes across their organization.
 Fact is though, the moment you step beyond the 4 walls of any organization, it’s often back to paper-based, disconnected and linear processes.
 A stark contrast with integrated players like UPS or DHL, or even more so the Amazons or Alibaba’s of this world, who are enjoying full traceability and connectivity across their entire supply chain.
 Why is it so hard to turn a traditional cargo hub into a highly Connected, and ultimately Intelligent, ecosystem?